-The four distinguished ITAA Certified Teaching and Supervising Transactional Analysts, Valerie Batts, Graham Barnes, Felipe Garcia, and Vann Joines, are respected leaders in applying transactional analysis concepts to social and cultural change, including equity, diversity, social change and personal development.
+The four distinguished ITAA Certified Teaching and Supervising Transactional Analysts, Valerie Batts, Graham Barnes, Felipe Garcia, and Vann Joines, are respected leaders in applying transactional analysis concepts to social and cultural change, including equity, diversity, and personal development.

-The Course Will Include…
+The Course Includes

 A map for people wishing to pursue further training in transactional analysis through the USATAA’s TA Practitioner (TAP) training and ITAA’s Certified Transactional Analyst (CTA) training.

 The project began in January 2018 with collaboration among ITAA, USATAA, and Southeast Institute for the “Promoting Equality and OK-ness: Healing Divisions in Our World” Conference in Raleigh, N.C.
-The IESA Committee proposed a social justice focused TA 101, taught at this conference.
+The IESA Committee proposed a social justice-focused TA 101, taught at this conference.

 Transactional analysts know the basic principles of worth, value, and dignity of every human being are more important than ever in today’s world!
 The IESA Committee set a goal to develop diverse, accessible, recognized transactional analysis education from videos of this TA 101 designed on learner engagement strategies, with 24-hour access to the course materials.
 This is the result of our work.

-We welcome donations of any size to Project TA 101…
+We welcome donations of any size to Project TA 101!